cortexproject/cortex/docs/proposals/federated-ruler.md

 #### Proposal

-For federated rules owned by a single tenant, creation of federated rules (those sourcing data from multiple tenants) should be blocked behind the feature flag `tenant-federation.enabled`.
+For federated rules owned by a single tenant, creation of federated rules (those sourcing data from multiple tenants) should be blocked behind the feature flag `ruler.enable_federated_rules`

 To support composite tenants, if tenant federation is enabled for ruler and alertmanager via `tenant-federation.enabled`, then ruler use a `mergeQueryable` to aggregate the results of querying multiple tenants.
 The ruler and alertmanager APIs should be updated to always call `tenant.GetTenantIDs` instead of `tenant.GetTenantID`, which will use the MultiTenantResolver when tenant federation is enabled.